nicolechung/redconservatory-blog/content/blog/assert-js-recap/index.md

 Another interesting one was **Mystery Guest** which is a fun way of saying that your fixtures / test data don't make sense to anyone who is not familiar with how your feature works.
 Ways around this include having specific fixtures (**Fresh fixtures**) for each test, or, in the case of very large fixtures, using a **creation method** which displays the specific data used in the particular test.

 Next up was [Carolina Pinzon](https://www.assertjs.com/speakers#carolina) who talked about writing tests in an environment where library support is limited.
 Carolina works on Dapper, a smart contract Ethereum wallet built as a Chrome extension.
 Currently there are no ways to test Chrome extensions in Cypress and her team was tasked with writing workarounds for this.
+She also talked about having a local blockchain for testing.
+While she raised some interesting points, it seems like her talk was so complicated it could have gone over a few talks (testing extensions, testing blockchain, testing for security vulnerabilities).

 ## Lunch Break

 Following a lunch break where I got to catch up with a bunch of programmers from my old workplace, [Ryan Marsh](https://www.assertjs.com/speakers#ryan) gave a really great talk about forming habits, in this case, forming the habit of being a TDD developer.
 He explained that TDD creates a tight feedback loop which is very pleasant for the development experience, and he presented a method to break the habit of NOT writing tests.
 I don't want to give away the secret, I recommended watching the talk online when it's posted.

 Following this were some lightning talks.
 [Isaac Z. Schulueter](https://www.assertjs.com/speakers#isaac) gave a talk on 99% test coverage.
-This talk seemed to bit a bit about modifying your testing config to cheat coverage that wasn't necessary.
+This talk seemed to be a bit about modifying your testing config to cheat coverage that wasn't necessary.
 [Clair So](https://www.assertjs.com/speakers#clare) presented a very worthwhile comparison between Selenium, Puppeteer and Cypress.
 [Colin Igrig](https://www.assertjs.com/speakers#colin) presented a talk about **Tests > types**.
 For some reason his talk covered the downsides of typed languages like Typescript, but did not talk about testing as much.

 ## Afternoon break